 Feedback from a Teacher

-This service supported 32 individual young people through direct work, but reached over 3500 young people during through PSHE lessons.
-We developed new brief interventions for young people at risk of or experiencing low-level substance use.
-These structured sessions, delivered over three parts, cover alcohol, cannabis, solvents, MDMA, and pharmaceuticals, exploring effects, risks, and essential harm-reduction messages.
+This service supported 32 young people through direct work and reached over 3,500 through PSHE lessons.
+We developed new brief interventions for those at risk of or experiencing low-level substance use.
+These structured sessions, delivered in three parts, cover alcohol, cannabis, solvents, MDMA, and pharmaceuticals, exploring effects, risks, and essential harm-reduction messages.

-Recognising the link between trauma and future substance use, we partnered with Public Health, a GP, and a clinical psychologist to host a community event and screening of Resilience, a powerful film about Adverse Childhood Experiences (ACEs), reaching over 500 attendees at St James.
+Recognising the link between trauma and future substance use, we partnered with Public Health, a GP, and a clinical psychologist to host a community event and screening of Resilience, a powerful film about Adverse Childhood Experiences (ACEs).
+The event reached more than 500 attendees at St James.

 Finally, we piloted Risk Avert, an award-winning UK school-based prevention programme.
 This initiative equips young people with the skills and confidence to make informed choices when faced with risk, reinforcing our commitment to early intervention and resilience-building.